matheusgomessouza/express-prisma-api/README.md

 # express-prisma-api
-API created using ExpressJS framework + Prisma ORM
+An API application to perform CRUD operations in a database.
+Created using Express framework and Prisma ORM

 **👨‍💻 Tecnologias / Technologies**